AndersDeath/diary2/000-current.md

 # 10 December - Sunday - Berlin - 446 day of immigration

 Today I was in Stasi museum.
 It's located in ex head quarter of the service.
 The place is absolutely soviet.
 Everything is so familiar that it feels crazy.
 I didn't expect that.
 At the same time it so cool.
 Surely Stasi was an evil.
 All exhibition speaks about it.
 IT's also a bit crazy because it's not true.
 However the modern Germany should demonize everything related to DDR and communist's period.
 I wasn't surprised.
 Also we did a huge cleaning in our apartments today.
 Mold is everywhere.
+It's so disgusting.